 Implementation, in this perception, is the art and craft of the professional (Wieck, 1998…).
-It would be intrigued with the changes in the course of implementation, not because its deviation from the policy but because it is interesting in itself, in its essence, in its process in its dialog with context and different actors.
+It would be intrigued with the changes in the course of implementation, not because of its deviation from the policy but because it is interesting in itself, in its essence, in its process, in its dialogue with context and different actors.
 It would study how syncopation comes to be, and how all this promotes public value within a policy regime.

 Currently, a well-formed approach to implementation research in this vein does not exist.
 However, some early shoots are already visible, including: the interpretive approaches that are now raising important questions about the history of the research field; the interest in the process of implementation itself, rather than its outcomes (Carey et al., 2017); the growing literature on collaborative governance and implementation, emphasizing its contribution to policy design (Ansell et al., 2017; Emerson, Nabatchi, & Balogh, 2012; Sørensen & Torfing, 2009; Winter 2012 in Koontz et al., 2014), which chimes with the democratic nature of jazz; and last, the attempt to understand implementation in terms of complex systems, which sees the policy as just one input (Moulton & Sandfort, 2017).
 However, like other initial forays in this vein, much of this new work remains committed to the notion of the implementation gap as an unwanted deficiency.

-Going back to the quote at the beginning implementation is to public administration as jazz is to classical music.
+Going back to the quote at the beginning, implementation is to public administration as jazz is to classical music.
 To paraphrase Hobart: Implementation poses questions about order and chaos and structure and chance.
 Yet the way that implementers improvise remains a mystery to many people, even though improvisation is the basis of human conversation.
 No one in public administration sits down for a meeting with a colleague and reads from a script.

 This logic that will lead to studying implementation as jazz is only in its nascent stages and cannot yet be considered a genre.
-But developing this genre, hence, perceiving implementation as jazz music, holds great promise for implementation studies, because it offers a new twist: it emphasizes the act of implementation rather than the process of implementation, allowing to place the implementer at the center of the stage and focus on his thoughts and actions within the process.
-This shift in focus highlights individual capabilities (such as improvisations and dialogs) along a policy regime constantly designing and determining public value.
-This approach celebrates the implementation gap rather than being frustrated from it.
+But developing this genre, hence, perceiving implementation as jazz music, holds great promise for implementation studies because it offers a new twist: it emphasizes the act of implementation rather than the process of implementation, allowing us to place the implementer at the center of the stage and focus on his or her thoughts and actions within the process.
+This shift in focus highlights individual capabilities (such as improvisations and dialogues) along a policy regime constantly designing and determining public value.
+This approach celebrates the implementation gap rather than being frustrated by it.

 Discussion: What Have We Gained?

-This paper has offered a methodological exercise, to reorganize implementation research.
+This paper has offered a methodological exercise to reorganize implementation research.
 By using metaphors from the music world this exercise exposed the different assumptions and conceptual frameworks in implementation research.

-Four music metaphors were offered to reframe research in terms of its goals and outcomes: the first, implementation research as classical music, relates to researchers that perceive the policy design as a key to better control of the implementation process; the second, implementation as blues music, relates to researchers that perceive the voice given to express the pain of those who bear the frustration of implementation as a key to better understanding of implementation research; the third, implementation research as rock music, relates to researchers that perceive the variance along the implementation process as the key to narrowing the implementation gap; the fourth, implementation as Jazz music, perceive the act of implementation as the key to studying how public value within a policy regime is built.
+Four music metaphors were offered to reframe research in terms of its goals and outcomes.
+The first, implementation research as classical music, relates to researchers that perceive the policy design as a key to better control of the implementation process.
+The second, implementation as blues music, relates to researchers that perceive the voice given to express the pain of those who bear the frustration of implementation as a key to a better understanding of implementation research.
+The third, implementation research as rock music, relates to researchers that perceive the variance along the implementation process as the key to narrowing the implementation gap.
+The fourth, implementation as Jazz music, perceives the act of implementation as the key to studying how public value within a policy regime is built.